Eurochocolate Festival in Perugia

 But Umbria is also a region where the food, wine, art and culture intersect and meet to create, just like in any other part of Italy, major cultural happenings.
 Norcia, with its truffles, hams and cheeses, for example, is a phenomenal gastronomic center; Spoleto’s summer festival is one of Europe’s most prominent cultural and musical events; the annual EuroChocolate festival in Perugia (already known for its century-old chocolate factory) is one of the modern food festivals, and without a doubt the most important event dedicated to the Italian and international chocolate's tradition in its every possible form, color, size and shape.
 The event intend to also draw the attention towards the opportunities, problems and prospects of development in the countries producing cocoa, while promoting the excellence of their local productions and thus helping local development projects.

-From the 17th to 26th of October, food stands set up by chocolate factories and showcases will animate the streets and squares of the historic city center of Umbria's Capital.
+Every year, during the third week in October, food stands set up by chocolate factories and showcases will animate the streets and squares of the historic city center of Umbria's Capital.

 It’s quite a delightful event, worth a visit from everybody, choco-lovers and not, because what you’ll see is quite unique.

 Be part of the some 300,000 visitors who, in the space of 9 days, will indulge in the numberless chocolate tastings in cafes and historical theaters, and be the audience of theme shows, workshops and lectures, featuring nutritionists enlisting the virtues of this food of the gods, making us feel a little less guilty about the sweetest addiction.
 Stroll along Corso Vanucci, and watch artists sculpting 500 pounds-blocks of chocolate into true works of art and put on display for the duration of the event, while thousands of sweet chips fly around and are gathered on clean sheets of canvas for you to pick up and taste for free.